History & leaderhship

 About Sarah

-Sarah has served with Shepherd’s Centers of America since 2005, first as a board member, including serving as chair from 2009-2011, and now as executive director.
+Sarah has served with Aging Forward since 2005, first as a board member, including serving as chair from 2009-2011, and now as executive director.
 Her experience includes hands-on direct service and corporate leadership with both for-profit and nonprofit health and human service agencies.
 She has been privileged to work with hundreds of older adults, where her learning has been greatly enriched through their life experiences.

 Teresa Davis